 Once finished, press Finish and save.

-4. Edit your Automate schedule for data updates
+4. Edit your Automate schedule for data transfers

 You should now see your completed connection on the right-hand side of your spreadsheet.
 Now, we can adjust the automation settings to determine the frequency with which Sheetgo transfers the data from our original file to the new file.

-To schedule automatic updates of your data, select the Automate button.
+To schedule automatic transfers of your data, select the Automate button.

-Once you are happy with your update frequency, press Save.
+Once you are happy with your transfer frequency, press Save.